 I’ve been meeting with a group of guys for the past year.
 There are six of us from all walks of life.
 The idea to meet and really commit to each other came out of the 33 The Series – Authentic Manhood material.
 At first we had some work to do, and we met every other week – each one telling our story to the group.
 The thing is that’s just about what it was… a story.
 Since then and after many hours together, we have gotten to know each other pretty well, moving from what I called the 97% of what we show each other and the world into the 3% of who we really are.
 It was uncomfortable at first, but after some time we’ve discovered it’s actually easier to just be yourself than to have to strut that other stuff around and keep up the game.

-We put the façade up thinking we were “improving” what God had already created in an attempt to put “a new face” on what’s there and hide those things we don’t like about ourselves.
-But, we’ve found in our journey together that there are benefits when you are really honest.
-When you let down your guard and show others who you really are, you often get to see yourself through the eyes of others.
-You uncover and even begin to appreciate those things that make you the unique creation that God intended you to be.
+So, we put the façade up thinking we were “improving” what God had already created in an attempt to put “a new face” on what’s there and hide those things we don’t like about ourselves.
+We’ve found in our journey together that there are benefits when you are really honest.
+When you let down your guard and show others who you really are, you often get to see yourself through the eyes of others and you uncover and even begin to appreciate those things that make you the unique creation that God intended you to be.